StroeerSE/StroeerBeaconSDK_iOS/README.md

 @property (nonatomic) CGFloat scanPeriod;
 ```

 The default value is five seconds.
 In this time the SDK will collect all scanned beacon informations in your vicinity.
-After this time span you get informed if there were any results, e.g. a received action.
+After this time span you get informed if there were any results.

 ___